“Is Weebly good for SEO?”

 And since I’ve already thoroughly answered the third question with my full Weebly review, I’m going to focus this post on the first two.

-In short, doing SEO for Weebly is just like doing SEO for any other website.
+In short, doing SEO for Weebly is just like doing SEO services for any website.
 It’s just simpler.

 Great SEO comes down to 3 things:

 The first step of any SEO project is diligent keyword research, and that’s no different when it comes to Weebly SEO.
 Knowing what your target audience is searching for is the only way to provide the answers they seek.

 Some believe that Google’s free keyword planner is sufficient for keyword research.
 I strongly disagree.

 Google has no real incentive to provide a good keyword research tool to you.
 Their ad business is their bread and butter.
 Google would rather have you pay them to promote your site on the first page of search results.